In this post, I’m going to share with you a guide on creating a simple daily routine that works wonders! It has for me, finally!

 Notice when you have high energy, and when your energy might probably be low.
 Only then assign your daily tasks and structure your day depending on your energy levels.

 For me, mornings are the most important part of the day when I am fresh when my energy level is high so morning is the time I get most of my important tasks done before I tend to procrastinate in the day time.

 That is why waking up early in the morning is important for me.

 Afternoons are for rest and evenings are for going out on walks and doing light tasks like reading, writing in my journal, prayer and small tasks related to my blog which doesn’t require much mental energy.

-For night, it is watching one episode from a series now (currently watching young sheldon.
-I love it! ) and then reading a bit before I head off to sleep at 10pm.
+For the night, it is watching one episode from a series now (currently watching young sheldon.
+I love it! ) and then reading a bit before I head off to sleep at 10 pm.